jackbsteinberg/get-originals-rewriter/README.md

 Options:
 "..." behind an option means that it can be supplied multiple times.
-All options are also passed to the transformer, which means you can supply custom options that are not listed here.

-    --(no-)babel              apply babeljs to the transform file (default: true)
 -c, --cpus=N                  start at most N child processes to process source files
                               (default: max(all - 1, 1))
 -d, --(no-)dry                dry run (no changes are made to files)